ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ### Alternatives for App identification

+#### Shortening the ENS node
-Current approach uses identification through an ENS name converted to a hash node and sliced fully but one could keep only the first xxx bytes of the node and slice them similarly.
+Current approach uses identification through an ENS name converted to a hash node and sliced fully but one could keep only the first 16 bytes of the node for instance and slice them similarly.
 This may increase the change of app collision but we probably can reduce the lenght while retaining an injective mapping from strings to bytes32.

+#### Names not restricted to ens domains?
 Should we allow names that are not .eth domains?
 We may want to be able to handle DNS names for instance without using an ENS proxy (ie. a .eth domain point to a DNS url).
 They would have to be resolved differently because ENS does not allow other TLDs.
 ```
 No, TLDs are restricted to only .eth (on mainnet), or .eth and .test (on Ropsten), plus any special purpose TLDs such as those required to permit reverse lookups.
 There are no immediate plans to invite proposals for additional TLDs.
 In large part this is to reduce the risk of a namespace collision with the IANA DNS namespace.
 ```

-domain's UID: Alternative spec, eth author address and including a signed message challenge for author for authentication 0x9df77328a2515c6d529bae90edf3d501eaaa268e

 Replaces [EIP 1581: Non-wallet usage of keys derived from BIP-32 trees](https://eips.ethereum.org/EIPS/eip-1581) https://ethereum-magicians.org/t/non-wallet-usage-of-keys-derived-from-bip-32-trees/1817/4